-e.
-76 percent supported GM product imports;

-f.
-71 percent knew about GM products presence in Kenya

-g.
-50 percent were aware of the Biosafety regulations; and
+- e.
+76 percent supported GM product imports; - f.
+71 percent knew about GM products presence in Kenya - g.
+50 percent were aware of the Biosafety regulations; and - h.
+93 percent had knowledge of "GMOs" consumption in the world.

 CHAPTER 2: ANIMAL BIOTECHNOLOGY